sweharris/go-lgtv/readme.md

 # GO-LGTV

+## sweharris fork

+This fork is my version which adds slightly new functionality for my OLED TV.
+I attempted to PR to upstream but it didn't get any response.
+So...

+I've added the ability to send Toast messages and additional checking on the power state of the TV ('cos OLED TVs go into "Active Standby" and that caused the original code to turn _on_ when we wanted to turn off).

+Everything else is as per the original author, except the "install" instructions below.

 ## Introduction

 Go-LgTv is a Golang package for discovering and controlling LG Smart TVs.
 This has been built against version 3.5 of WebOS, which uses a websocket connection for communication.
 In the past, LG's Smart TVs used their UDAP protocol for communication, but this changed at some undisclosed point.
 I therefore can't say exactly which versions of WebOS this will work with - it has been tested on version 3.5 running on a C7V 2017 Model TV.